Internal affairs 1: The Structure of a Structure

 This particular area is something we’re currently actively working on, and I think I can say that this, at least, will get better as development progresses.

 Take Aways (TL;DR)

 Alright, you’ve made it thus far, so what’s in it for you?
 Well, now that you know something about the inner workings of the structures and the welding system, you can use that knowledge to build better and more efficient contraptions.
 You know about the mass ratio problem which induces mass redistribution which in turn may make your construction behave unexpectedly - now you know why and are at least better equipped to handle it.
 You know about the moving parts being largely unweldable meaning that lots of those degrades the performance of the system - and you know a bit about why.
 You know that even though welding is employed, the structure can still break into its constituent blocks, and you know this process is expensive due to welding.
 So impress your friends the next time the game stutters by yelling, not “I HATE LAG” like the rest, but instead “WHO JUST CRASHED, REPAIRED OR EXITED BUILD MODE?”.
 Bets are, somebody did.
-And while you’re yelling that, rest assured that we are constantly working hard to improve welding, remove the stutters and improving all of the other parts of the game as well!
+And while you’re yelling that, rest assured that we are constantly working hard to improve welding, remove the stutters and improve all of the other parts of the game as well!

 Trailmakers employs welding - the grouping of individual blocks into co-simulated groups - for increased network and CPU performance

 Due to constraints in the physics system weld-groups are mass-redistributed which may throw off the balance of a structure

 Welding must adhere to certain constraints which means that the particular configurations of blocks can lessen or nullify up its efficiency

 Generally speaking, moving parts like hinges, suspensions and pistons, forces the hands of the welding algorithm